BugBusterSWE/userManual/chapters/databaseManagement.md

 ![](../img/deleteDB.png)

 ##Add a new database
-Clicking **ADD NEW DATABASE** you will be redirected to another page and you can add a new database.
+By clicking on **ADD NEW DATABASE** you will be redirected to another page and you can add a new database.
 The fields are the same described for the database editing.
 Finally, click on the **ADD DATABASE** button (6).
 ![](../img/addDatabase.png)